 The result was the encirclement of the 9th Army and the consequent 'Battle of Halbe'.

-When Königsberg in East Prussia fell to the Soviets on 9 April, this made Marshal Sovetskogo Soyuza Konstantin K. Rokossovsky’s 2nd Belorussian Front available for movement to the eastern bank of the Oder river, and in the course of the first fortnight of April, the Soviets performed their fastest front redeployment of the war.
+The fall of Königsberg in East Prussia on 9 April made Marshal Sovetskogo Soyuza Konstantin K. Rokossovsky’s 2nd Belorussian Front available for movement to the eastern bank of the Oder river, and in the course of the first fortnight of April, the Soviets performed their fastest front redeployment of the war.
 The 2nd Belorussian Front relieved the 1st Belorussian Front along the lower reaches of the Oder river between Schwedt and the Baltic Sea.
 This allowed the 1st Belorussian Front to concentrate in the southern half of its former front, opposite the Seelow Heights.
 To the south, Marshal Sovetskogo Soyuza Ivan S. Konev’s 1st Ukrainian Front shifted its main strength from Upper Silesia north-west to the Neisse river.
 The three Soviet fronts together had 2.5 million men, 6,250 tanks, 7,500 aircraft, 41,600 pieces of artillery and mortars, 3,255 truck-mounted Katyusha rocket launchers and 95,383 motor vehicles.